Zach Nunn: 2022

 In 2021, Nunn announced his candidacy for Iowa's 3rd congressional district in the 2022 election against incumbent Cindy Axne, the only Democrat in Iowa's congressional delegation.
 The 3rd district, which covers central Iowa, became more rural and conservative-leaning after the 2020 redistricting cycle, taking in nine new counties.
 The race was considered among the nation's most competitive House races.
 Nunn was endorsed by Donald Trump, Nikki Haley, and Tom Cotton, and easily won the June Republican primary election against two other candidates.

-Nunn won the 2022 election against Cindy Axne, with votes tallied at 156,237 (50.3%) to 154,084 (49.6%).
+Nunn won the 2022 election against Cindy Axne, 50.3% to 49.6%.

 2024

 On Sunday, November 3, the Des Moines Register released the final Iowa Poll, which suggested that Iowans preferred the Democrat to the Republican at 48% to 41%.

 Nunn won a second term, proving the Iowa Poll wrong.
-He defeated Democratic nominee Lanon Baccam, with votes tallied at 213,625 (51.9%) to 197,777 (48.1%).
+He defeated Democratic nominee Lanon Baccam, 51.9% to 48.1%.

 Tenure

 In April 2025, Nunn introduced bipartisan legislation designed to combat scams targeting older Americans.
 The Guarding Unprotected Aging Retirees from Deception Act, which is co-sponsored with Josh Gottheimer (D-New Jersey) and Scott Fitzgerald (R-Wisconsin), would give local law enforcement better access to tools to trace scammers' fraudulent activity.

 Nunn also introduced the Social Security Overpayment Relief Act, which would limit the ability of the Social Security Administration (SSA) to recover money overpaid due to errors on the part of the SSA.
 The SSA would no longer be able to demand repayment of over payments more than ten years old unless there is associated fraudulent activity.

 In May 2025, Nunn, along with Ayanna Pressley (D-MA) and Lauren Underwood (D-IL), introduced the bipartisan HEALTH for MOM Act, which aims to expand access to maternal healthcare in areas lacking maternity care.

+Rep. Nunn co-chairs the Congressional Caucus on Foster Youth.